configcat/python-sdk/README.md

 # ConfigCat SDK for Python
+https://configcat.com
-ConfigCat SDK for Python provides easy integration between ConfigCat service and applications using Python.
+ConfigCat SDK for Python provides easy integration for your application to ConfigCat.

-ConfigCat is a feature flag, feature toggle, and configuration management service.
-That lets you launch new features and change your software configuration remotely without actually (re)deploying code.
-ConfigCat even helps you do controlled roll-outs like canary releases and blue-green deployments. https://configcat.com
+ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
+You can turn your features ON/OFF using ConfigCat's Management Console even after they are deployed.
+ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

 [![Build Status](https://travis-ci.com/configcat/python-sdk.svg?branch=master)](https://travis-ci.com/configcat/python-sdk)
 [![codecov](https://codecov.io/gh/ConfigCat/python-sdk/branch/master/graph/badge.svg)](https://codecov.io/gh/ConfigCat/python-sdk)